therappha/Godot_Multiplayer_Rooms/README.md

 # Godot Room Manager with WebSocket
 This is a **simple room manager** designed for **Godot** using **WebSocket**.
 The Node.js server acts as a lobby for players to join and manage rooms.
+⚠️ **Note**: This is not the most optimal solution. but it was what I could do with my current knowledge.
+Feel free to try it out, modify, and use the code!

 ## How It Works
 - **WebSocket Communication**: Clients connect to the WebSocket server to get a list of available rooms.